Our family practice prides itself in the staffs’ excellent ability to work with kids during their appointment

 To properly clean a baby’s mouth, make sure he/she is lying in a comfortable place and that you can see into their mouth.
 Using a soft baby brush or your finger wrapped inside a clean, damp washcloth, gently clean your baby’s gums.
 Do not use toothpaste until the child’s teeth appear.

 Parents should be responsible for cleaning the teeth of children less than three years of age.
-As the child gets older, parents should watch him/her to ensure proper brushing is being completed.
+As the child gets older, parents should watch him/her to ensure proper brushing and dental care is being completed.

 Choosing the Right Toothbrush and Toothpaste for Your Child